 Lectures are used for the delivery of theory and explanation of methods, illustrated with examples, and for giving general feedback on marked work.
 Problem Classes are used to help develop the students’ abilities at applying the theory to solving problems.
 Tutorials are used to identify and resolve specific queries raised by students and to allow students to receive individual feedback on marked work.
 In addition, office hours (two per week) will provide an opportunity for more direct contact between individual students and the lecturer.

 The format of resits will be determined by the Board of Examiners

 |Prob solv exercises||1||M||Computer based assessments|

 Assessment Rationale And Relationship

 A substantial formal unseen examination is appropriate for the assessment of the material in this module.
 The coursework assignments will consist of two written assignment of approximately equal weight.
-The coursework assignments, the (in class) coursework test and the formative computer based assessments allow the students to develop their problem solving techniques, to practise the methods learnt in the module, to assess their progress and to receive feedback; these are thus formative as well as summative assessments.
+The coursework assignments, the (in class, therefore 40 minute) coursework test and the formative computer based assessments allow the students to develop their problem solving techniques, to practise the methods learnt in the module, to assess their progress and to receive feedback; these are thus formative as well as summative assessments.